gardener/documentation/website/documentation/getting-started/shoots/_index.md

 Every cluster needs a name - after all, it is a Kubernetes resource and therefore unique within a namespace.

-The K8s version will be used as a starting point.
-Once a newer version is available, you can update (but not downgrade, not supported by K8s in general).
+The Kubernetes version will be used as a starting point.
+Once a newer version is available, you can update (but not downgrade, not supported by Kubernetes in general).

 The "purpose" defines some configuration (like a monitoring stack or alerting rules) and generally indicates the importance of a cluster.